jroo162000/cmp-use/README.md

 ## Layered Agent demo

 The `layered_agent_full` folder contains a proof-of-concept Commander/Worker architecture.
 It can be run independently from the boot-repair scripts.

 The individual components of this demo (Commander, Worker, Memory agent, etc.) are summarized in [AGENTS.md](AGENTS.md).
 Refer to that document if you need a description of the responsibilities and interfaces of each part of the system.

+### Architecture summary

+At a high level the layered agent is composed of several micro-services:

+* **Commander** – central FastAPI service that coordinates tasks and invokes the language model.
+* **Worker** – executes skills on behalf of the commander.
+Multiple workers can run on different machines.
+* **Planning Agent** – breaks high-level goals into schedulable subtasks.
+* **Memory Agent** – persists chat history so the LLM can maintain context.
+* **Voice I/O Agent** – optional speech recognition and synthesis functions.

+See [AGENTS.md](AGENTS.md) for the full breakdown of roles and additional agents.

 ### Installing requirements